jptweb/IGME-110-Fall-2025/README.md

 ## Welcome!

 This repository contains much of course materials, weekly schedules, project guidelines, and resources for IGME-110.
+HOWEVER, you still want to use MyCourses as the source of truth for getting links to material and finding out deadlines.
+Github is used though for creating easy to maintain, share, and keep version control of many of our instructions and assets you will use in this class.

 Whether you're a Game Design & Development student, New Media Interactive Development student, or taking this as an elective, this will be your central hub for navigating the course.

 ## 📚 Course Overview